Rajgundha Valley: The Secret Trek Near Bir Billing (That Ends in Paragliding Off a Cliff)

 Trek Route & Experience (Bir ➝ Billing ➝ Rajgundha ➝ Billing)

-You walk through forests, meadows, rivers, and bridges so charming you’ll expect a Bollywood crew to jump out.
+You walk through forests, meadows, rivers, and bridges so charming that you'd expect a 90's Bollywood crew to jump out.

 On a typical 2–3 day trek: